NathanCustom Tailors

 How do these brands differ on construction?

-Nathan Tailors: half & full-canvas options; Indochino: fused (glued); Theory: mixed (fused to half-canvas); Tom Ford: full-canvas.
+Nathan Tailors: half-canvas; Indochino: fused (glued); Theory: mixed (fused to half-canvas); Tom Ford: full-canvas.
 Canvassed jackets drape and last far better than fused (glued) ones.